annleefores/cruddur/journal/week0.md

 ![Alt text](media/week0/ev-cli-4.png)

-I got the response as shown above, at first I thought the command failed, but in the console everything looked okay.
-So I deleted eventbridge rule  and ran the command again.
-Making sure to check before connecting target and after connecting target.
+I received the above response; at first, I thought the command had failed, but everything appeared to be fine in the console.
+So I deleted the eventbridge rule and reran the command.
+Making sure to check before and after connecting target.

-This is how it looks in the  console when SNS topic is added
+When an SNS topic is added, the console looks like this.

 ![Alt text](media/week0/ev-cli-5.png)

-So I guess its configured correctly and maybe that response status meant nothing failed.
+So I guess it's configured correctly, and maybe that response status meant nothing went wrong.

 **Reference:**
 [Creating event bridge events rule for aws health](https://docs.aws.amazon.com/health/latest/ug/cloudwatch-events-health.html#creating-event-bridge-events-rule-for-aws-health)